 Graduate Teaching Assignments

-As a part of graduate scholarship at Penn State, graduate students are required to teach at least one semester as a TA.
+As a part of graduate scholarship at Penn State, graduate students are required to teach at least two semesters as a TA.
 Most students complete this in their first semester and are given an assignment to teach 10 hours of general chemistry lecture (CHEM 110) per week and 10 hours of general chemistry lab (CHEM 111).
 Depending on the needs of the department, interested students may fulfill their teaching requirement by teaching organic chemistry lab (CHEM 203/213) or physical chemistry lab (CHEM 457).

 "Teaching helped my leadership skills.
 If I can control a classroom of ~30 (possibly frustrated) students, I'm confident I can trust myself to lead peers or future coworkers."